 Best Hand Powered Leather Sewing Machine.

 The ever-famous Leather Tippmann Boss is a portable hand powered stitcher that can be mounted or clamped to any surface.

-- Super high quality of stitches
+- Superior quality stitches

 - Cylinder Bed

 - It’s quite expensive for what it does

 This hand crank model from Yeqin was specifically designed for leather crafters.
 It is operated manually and has a low maximum speed, but it has a multi-directional head that is perfect for sewing on leather.

 This is not a walking foot machine, as the feed dog doesn’t move simultaneously with the upper foot.
 However, as a jump foot machine, it does offer the possibility of being powered either by hand or by motor.